viafintech/Barzahlen-Ruby/README.md

 3. The response is evaluated.
   1. If an error occured, it will try to parse the error, create a client lib exception and throw it.
   2. If everything works fine, the response will be returned as a ruby hash.
-4. If a `slip` object was created, the object can be used for making idempotency requests, by calling **create** on the `slip` object again.
+4. If a `slip request` object was created, the object can be used for making idempotency requests, by calling **send** on the `slip request` object again.

 ### Slip Creation

-For creating a `refund` or `payment` you first need to generate a slip hash which then can be used to create the actual slip.
+For creating a `refund` or `payment` you first need to generate a slip hash which then can be used to send the slip request.

 ```ruby
 new_payment_slip =  {